 CHICAGO — The American Medical Association (AMA) today introduced the 21 members of its Board of Trustees for the coming year following elections held during the Annual Meeting of the AMA House of Delegates.

-- Susan R. Bailey, M.D., an allergist practicing in Fort Worth, Texas, was re-elected speaker of the AMA’s House of Delegates.
+- Susan R. Bailey, M.D., an allergist practicing in Fort Worth, Texas, the newly re-elected speaker of the AMA’s House of Delegates.

 The newly elected members of the AMA Board of Trustees are: